 The action buttons beneath the lists are context sensitive and some examples are shown below:

 Bookmarks are created using Word's own bookmarks function, Variables and Custom Properties may be created directly from the following page of the main dialog.

 Note that the values of some built-in docproperties, such as the 'Company' item displayed, are user editable.
 Others reflect values created by the document and thus are not editable, though reference may be made to them in the document.

 This editor is not intended and not recommended to be used to complete Word protected forms, however it can be used to do so, and in particular it adds the ability to add list items to a dropdown form field - even in a password protected form, which cannot be normally achieved from Word while the form is protected.
 It does not provide the ability to add or delete form fields in a protected form, nor to change their properties.

-Delete Items: Deletion provides the opportunity to unlink any cross references (retaining their content at the time) or to delete the cross references.
+Deletion provides the opportunity to unlink any cross references (retaining their content at the time) or to delete the cross references of individually selected items.
 In the case of bookmarks, there is also the opportunity to delete the bookmarked content.

 Word does not provide a convenient method of examining document variables, which thus tends to limit their usefulness to those who are comfortable with vba programming.
 Document variables are however extremely useful and can be used to store all manner of information to employ in in a document or macros used with that document.